-In the state of Texas, an aggravated DWI refers to circumstances or conditions that exist in addition to the immediate DWI charge.
+In Texas, an aggravated DWI refers to circumstances or conditions that exist in addition to the immediate DWI charge.
 The circumstances may include causing an accident while driving drunk, getting caught with an open container in the car, previous DWI convictions, or having a blood alcohol concentration (BAC) of 0.15% or higher.

 These special circumstances can affect the way you are charged or convicted of the latest crime.
 Furthermore, they can impact your sentence.
 You may face a longer prison sentence, higher fines, extended driver’s license suspension, or more community service hours.